kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/project.md

 - Practice using state and props in React.
 - Learn to build a more complex application using React.
 - Understand and practice handling events in React.
-- Component Desig
+- Component Design

 ## Project Structure

-This time the whole project set up will be up to you, you will need to use vite to create a React app, and design your own components.
+This time the whole project set-up will be up to you, you will need to use Vite to create a React app and design your components.

 ## Project Milestones